bzay1729/Regression/README.md

 **Usage**

 You can find the implementation in this repository, along with the code and results for both the custom and scikit-learn models.

+## Team Members
+- Aakhya Chaudhary
+- Bijay Pokhrel (Lead Developer)
+- Hiren Bagga

+**Bijay Pokhrel was responsible for the majority of the coding, model development, and optimization.**